Katorone/Astrox-Imperium/README.md

 pause
 ```
 Running this batch file (with paths adjusted for your system) will create shipdata.csv in the same directory.
-Adding `pause` will make sure the console window remains open, so you can see the script's output.

 Libreoffice Calc import settings for csv: